peteroupc/MailLib/docs/PeterO.Mail.NamedAddress.md

         string displayName,
         PeterO.Mail.Address address);

-Initializes a new instance of the NamedAddress class.
+Initializes a new instance of the class.

 <b>Parameters:</b>

- * <i>displayName</i>: A string object.
+ * <i>displayName</i>: A text string.
 If this value is null or empty, uses the email address as the display name.
 Encoded words under RFC 2047 will not be decoded.

  * <i>address</i>: An email address.

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter <i>address</i>
  is null.

 ### NamedAddress Constructor